italiano16/italiano16/README.md

 **Personal**
 <p>
-  My other projects are learning experiences for myself including games and ai.
+  My other projects are learning experiences for myself including web apps, games, and ai.
 </p>